 - What scanner should I buy?

-- What is the best art software in 2021?
+- What is the best art software on the market today?

-Yeah, here, maybe more than with art supplies, we run into a real danger of being overwhelmed and kind of losing the plot.
+Yeah, here, maybe more than with art supplies, we run into the danger of being overwhelmed and losing the plot.

-Computers, tablets, printers and scanner, and all kinds of tech available to artists right now are, after all, really cool – even seductive.
+Computers, tablets, printers and scanners, and all kinds of tech available to artists right now are, after all, really cool – even seductive.

-But they are also incredibly powerful, allowing us to do things which even a few years ago would have been impossible, or would have required impossibly expensive tech.
+But they are also incredibly powerful, allowing us to do things that would have been impossible even a few years ago, or would have required impossibly expensive tech.